Kotlin/KEEP/proposals/custom-equals-in-value-classes.md

 Typed equals, as well as equals from `Any`, must define an equivalence relation, i.e. be symmetric, reflexive, transitive and consistent.

-We forbid typed equals to have type parameters.
+We forbid typed equals to have type parameters, as well as default values for value parameter.

 > From now, we will be calling equals from `Any` *untyped* equals, in contrast, to *typed* one.